Seriously, Why Are People Giving Paris Jackson Attitude About Having Armpit Hair?

 Advertisement

-"I didn’t realise that people were going to get so upset over my armpit hair," she said, laughing.
-"I didn’t realise that was such an issue.
+"I didn’t realize that people were going to get so upset over my armpit hair," she said, laughing.
+"I didn’t realize that was such an issue.
 It is so funny."

 "People are really mad," she explained.
 "I wish I could post some of these responses.
 You can just tell how angry and infuriated these people are...
 I love hair, and sweat, and BO.
 I fucking love it, I think it’s great.
 Some people think that it’s like super disgusting, especially on girls, but every human body does it.
 It’s natural.
 Get over it."